- 1 Solage Calistoga, CA

 Allison Inn and Spa, Newberg, OR

-Sitting on 35 acres of manicured grove, garden and grapevine, this boutique hotel is a mere 20-minute drive from 200 Willamette Valley wineries.
+Sitting on 35 acres of manicured grove, garden, and grapevine, this boutique hotel is a mere 20-minute drive from 200 Willamette Valley wineries.
 (We suggest making the trek in one of the Allison's complimentary Lexus sedans.)
-All 85 guestrooms and suites have gas fireplaces and paintings by local artists, plus glamorous soaking tubs and bay windows overlooking rolling winelands.
+All 85 guest rooms and suites have gas fireplaces and paintings by local artists, plus glamorous soaking tubs and bay windows overlooking rolling winelands.
 And, in a quintessentially Oregonian touch, the minibars are stocked with bottles of local Pinot Noir and craft microbrews.

 Smith Fork Ranch, Crawford, CO

 Colorado’s Grand Valley is one of the country’s lesser known but most impressive wine regions, with more than 20 vineyards like Two Rivers Winery producing bold, mountain-size Cabernets.
 Halfway between Aspen and Telluride, Smith Fork Ranch has elegant lodges with hot tubs and wraparound porches looking out at the Needle Rock and Saddle Mountain range, plus cabins with vaulted ceilings and decks that face the Rockies.
 Book a table at the hotel restaurant, which serves field-to-table fare and has a 400-bottle wine list.
-And if you've had enough of wine, the craft spirits infused with fruit from local orchards are the classiest way to get Rocky Mountain high.
+And once you've had enough wine, the craft spirits infused with fruit from local orchards are the classiest way to get Rocky Mountain high.